Omsable8/DC_project/README.md

 # Distributed Computing Project

 ## Overview
-This project is a distributed system designed for handling authentication, user sign-up, and result processing using multiple microservices.
-It utilizes NGINX for load balancing, Apache Kafka for event handling, and Docker to containerize the services.
+This project is a distributed system designed for the popular JEE/NEET exams, whose wesbite during result declaration cannot handle multiple students' requests leading to downtime of the server.This handles authentication, user sign-up, and result processing using multiple microservices.
+It utilizes NGINX for load balancing, Apache Kafka for event handling, and Docker to containerize the services and couchdb to store all the students data.

 ## Features
 - **Authentication Service**: Handles user login.